-Some specific parameters of insulating oil should be considered to determined the serviceability of that oil.
+Some specific properties of insulating oil should be considered to determine the serviceability of the oil.

-The parameters of transformer oil are categorized as,
+The properties (or parameters) of transformer oil are:

-- Electrical parameters :– Dielectric strength, specific resistance, dielectric dissipation factor.
+- Electrical properties: Dielectric strength, specific resistance, dielectric dissipation factor.

-- Chemical parameter :- Water content, acidity, sludge content.
+- Chemical properties: Water content, acidity, sludge content.

-- Physical parameters :- Inter facial tension, viscosity, flash point, pour point.
+- Physical properties: Interfacial tension, viscosity, flash point, pour point.

 Dielectric Strength of Transformer Oil

-Generally this measurement is taken 3 to 6 times in same sample of oil and the average value of these reading is taken.
-BDV is important and popular test of transformer oil, as it is primary indication of health of oil and it can be easily carried out at site.
+This measurement is taken 3 to 6 times in the same sample of oil, and we take the average value of these readings.
+BDV is an important and popular test of transformer oil, as it is the primary indicator of the health of oil and it can be easily carried out at the site.

 Dry and clean oil gives BDV results, better than the oil with moisture content and other conducting impurities.
 Minimum breakdown voltage of transformer oil or dielectric strength of transformer oil at which this oil can safely be used in transformer, is considered as 30 KV.